 Description: Introduction to practical and theoretical issues involved in designing and undertaking qualitative field research.

-Description: Collection, management, and analysis of quantitative anthropological data.
-Methods of exploratory and confirmatory data analysis.
-Computer-assisted analysis.
+Description: Collection, management, visualization, and analysis of quantitative anthropological data.
+Exploratory and confirmatory data analysis.
+Data analytics.

 Prerequisites: 9 hrs of anthropology beyond ANTH 110.